ibm-cloud-docs/sap/sap-design-considerations-sap-netweaver.md

 Ordering redundant network adapters during hardware deployments helps prevent single point of failures (SPOF) across your network topology.

 Redundant adapters for Bare Metals are set up in a failover configuration with Link Aggregation Control Protocol (LACP).
 For Linux, the setup uses bonding interfaces, and teaming adapters are used for Microsoft Windows.
-Doing so will create a logical interface for redundancy and increased bandwidth.
+This creates a logical interface for redundancy and increased bandwidth.

 When using IBM Cloud for VMware Solutions, redundant adapters for VMware are set up by the VMware vSphere Distributed Switch (VDS) using either [VDS on NSX-V](https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-nsx-v-design#nsx-v-design-distr-switch) or [VDS on NSX-T](https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-nsx-t-design#nsx-t-design-distr-switch), in accordance with current VMware best practices for SDDC.
 While subject to change, redundancy is configured by setting every Distributed Switch with the [Route Based on Originating Virtual Port](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.networking.doc/GUID-959E1CFE-2AE4-4A67-B4D4-2D2E13765715.html) load balancing algorithm, with all contained Port Groups using Teaming across 2 uplinks (Active: 0,1).
 When using IBM Bare Metal with VMware vSphere for a manual installation using vSwitch, LACP bonding of the physical NIC adapters could be used.
 This configuration choice depends on the need for increased throughput (e.g. bonding) versus redundant stability (e.g. load balancing with teaming).

-The NIC adapters are connected to redundant Switches on, so no additional SPOFs are introduced.
+The NIC adapters are connected to redundant switches on, so no additional SPOFs are introduced.
 The redundant infrastructure can be used by the ordered VLANs.

 For some network requirements, such as DR setup replication scenarios, you must check the location of the connected devices and any new network requirements specific to the software/application in question.
 In some cases, the {{site.data.keyword.cloud_notm}} Classic Infrastructure's File or Block Storage with snapshot backups might fulfill your requirements.
 Check with {{site.data.keyword.cloud_notm}} Support to determine which solution works best for your business needs.

 ### Configure high availability for IBM Power Infrastructure
 {: #netweaver-ha-power}

-This is a complementary offering from {{site.data.keyword.IBM_notm}} Power Systems, with low latency access to {{site.data.keyword.cloud_notm}} services
+This is a complementary offering from {{site.data.keyword.IBM_notm}} Power Systems, with low latency access to {{site.data.keyword.cloud_notm}} services.
 {: note}

 The {{site.data.keyword.cloud}} environment does not support any pre-configured high-availability (HA) scenarios for SAP.
 However, you can configure HA scenarios based on the HA extension for the operating system you choose.
-{:shortdesc}
+{: shortdesc}

 You add the HA extension by adding the required hardware and the required software components to your landscapes.
 If you require more software licenses, access to different software repositories, or both, contact [{{site.data.keyword.cloud_notm}} Support](/docs/get-support?topic=get-support-using-avatar#getting-support) to help you with setting up any additional requirements.
 In general, setup procedures do not differ from any setup procedures in an on-premises environment and require the same hardware and software configuration steps.
 For specific instructions on how to set up HA for {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}}, see [High Availability and Disaster Recover options in {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-ha-dr).